fearrais96/Modelling-Crystallization-Process-with-Universal-Differential-Equations-UDE-/readme.md

 Inside the data folder, there are two folders according to the article's organization:

-- Training with all experiments: data used for training and testing the UDEs using all experimental data for the traning.
+- Training with all experiments: data used for training and testing the UDEs using all experimental data for the training.
-- Training with some experiments: data used for training and testing the UDEs using part of the experimental data for the traning.
+- Training with some experiments: data used for training and testing the UDEs using part of the experimental data for the training.